jQuery API

 Description: Returns value at named data store for the element, as set by jQuery.data(element, name, value), or the full data store for the element.

-Note: This is a low-level method; you should probably use .data() instead.
+Note: This is a low-level method; a more convenient .data() is also available.

 The jQuery.data() method allows us to attach data of any type to DOM elements in a way that is safe from circular references and therefore from memory leaks.
 We can retrieve several distinct values for a single element one at a time, or as a set: